 *By Marcelo Sonaglioni

-July 2, 1981: Under the direction of Michael Lindsay Hogg, the Stones shoot a promo video for Waiting on a Friend on the streets of Greenwich Village and also at the St. Marks Bar, same area, just around the corner (where they also do a little jam playing a few old blues numbers), New York City.
+July 2, 1981: The Stones shoot a promo video for Waiting on a Friend in the streets of Greenwich Village and also at the St. Marks Bar, same area in New York City, just around the corner (where they also do a little jam playing a few old blues numbers)

-The indoor scenes for the promo video of Waiting on a Friend were filmed at a bar located at the corner of St. Mark’s Place and First Avenue in Greenwich Village, NYC.
-This iconic setting provided the perfect backdrop for the video, directed by Michael Lindsay-Hogg, known for his work on the Stones’ 1968 TV special The Rolling Stones Rock and Roll Circus and the Beatles’ Let It Be film, among other notable projects.
+The indoor scenes for the promo video of Waiting on a Friend were filmed at the afore mentioned bar located at the corner of St. Mark’s Place and First Avenue in the Village.
+This iconic setting provided the perfect backdrop for the video, directed by Michael Lindsay-Hogg, known for his work on the Stonesโ 1968 TV special The Rolling Stones Rock and Roll Circus and the Beatles’ Let It Be film, among other notable projects.

 A Lost Landmark in Rock History

 Shot on July 2 1981, the video became very popular on MTV.
-Matching the song’s lyrics, Jagger is seen waiting for Keith in the doorway of an apartment block.
-The building, at 96–98 St. Mark’s Place in Manhattan, is notable for having also appeared on the cover of Led Zeppelin’s 1975 album Physical Graffiti.
-The two then walk down the street and enter the St. Mark’s Bar & Grill where the other three band members are already drinking.
-Ronnie appears in the video, although he was not a musician on the original recording.
+Matching the song’s lyrics, Jagger is seen waiting for Keithย in the doorway of an apartment block.
+The building, at 96โ98ย St. Mark’s Placeย inย Manhattan is notable for having also appeared on the cover of Led Zeppelin’s 1975 albumย Physical Graffiti.
+The two then walk down the street and enter the St. Mark’s Bar & Grill where the other three band members are already drinking.ย Of course Ronnie appears in the video, although he was not a musician on the original recording.
 Mick sings the song to Keith, and the video concludes with the band setting up for a gig at the back of the bar, largely ignored by the other patrons.

 WHEN USING INFORMATION FROM ROLLING STONES DATA (ONLINE OR PRINTED) PLEASE REFER TO ITS SOURCE DETAILING THE WEBSITE NAME.
 THANK YOU.